AM71113363/BmpToPng/README.md

 <br>

 # NOTE
+*The bitmap must be 24-bit and not compressed.<br>
 *It uses libs(png & zlib).<br>
 *I use it to convert BMP file to PNG,then PNG to ICO(I need ICO for my Apps).<br>